girlscript/winter-of-contributing/C_CPP/File Handling & IO Management/Reasons-for-Multifile-Programs.md

 and call on member functions from the objects.
 This declarations are called _interface_ because that's what a user of class sees and interacts with.

 ### Implementation

+The innermost works of the member functions of the various classes doesn't need to be known by the programmer.
+Member functions except for inline functions are distributed in object form as .OBJ files or as library .LIB files.

+## Organization and Conceptualization

+Programs are shattered down into multiple files for reasons apart from the accommodation of class libraries.
+Confining programmer's responsibility to split files helps organize the project which defines interface more cleanly among different parts of program.
+Also a program is divided into separate files due to their functionality like:
+One file handles code involved in the graphics display, while the other file handles mathematical analysis and the next one handles the I/O disk.
+So, it's clear that a large program when it's a single file it becomes too large to conveniently handle it.